rich-junwang/rich-junwang.github.io/content/posts/tech/ml/multimodality/vqvae/index.md

 math: true
 ---

-## From AE to VAE
+## AE
 An autoencoder has two main parts, encoder and decoder.
-Encoder compresses the input data into a smaller, lower-dimensional representation called a latent space or bottleneck.
+Encoder compresses the input data into a smaller, lower-dimensional representation called a latent vector.
 For example, a 784-dimensional image (like a 28x28 pixel MNIST image) might be compressed into a 32-dimensional vector.
 Decoder attempts to reconstruct the original input from the encoded (compressed) representation.
 This process in illustrated in the figure below.
 <p align="center">
     <img alt="Autoencoder" src="images/ae.png" width="80%" height=auto/>
     <em>Figure 1.
 Autoencoder</em>